Portrait of Danielle

 Featured Work

-Latest Audio Project: "The Place that Thaws" - An immersive audio documentary exploring the High Arctic, showcasing Danielle's storytelling prowess and commitment to in-depth reporting.
+Audio Project: "The Place that Thaws" - An immersive audio documentary exploring the High Arctic, showcasing Danielle's storytelling prowess and commitment to in-depth reporting.
+It won a Gold medal at the Digital Publishing Awards in 2025.

 Location and Land Acknowledgment